 Energy and Climate Change

 The Gators were the first athletic program in the country to be carbon neutral, part of UF’s goal to be carbon neutral by 2025.
-The UAA, in partnership with the UF Office of Sustainability and Neutral Gator (change link to www.weareneutral.com), an initiative of the nonprofit Earth Givers, LLC, began by offsetting Gator football in 2008, followed by a renewed and expanded commitment that offset all athletic activities (operation of facilities and team travel) for 2009-2012 seasons.
+The UAA, in partnership with the UF Office of Sustainability and Neutral Gator (change link to www.weareneutral.com), an initiative of the nonprofit Earth Givers, LLC, began by offsetting Gator football in 2008, followed by a renewed and expanded commitment that offset all athletic activities (operation of facilities and team travel) for 2009-2013 seasons.
 These offsets are unique because they are all generated locally, benefitting our community and the state of Florida.

-Recycling – Gator athletic venues provide recycling bins, and all cans, bottles and souvenir cups sold at concession stands are recyclable items.
+Recycling - Athletic venues across campus provide recycling bins for fans, and all cans, bottles and souvenir cups sold at concession stands are recyclable items.
 Recycling bins were added to the football stadium in 2009, helping to divert waste from the landfill.
 These infrastructure additions are part of UF’s commitment to be zero waste by 2015.

 UF has a commitment to be zero waste by 2015.
 The best way you can help on game days is to recycle your plastic or glass bottles and aluminum cans.
 Put it in the right can, Gator fan!

-TailGator Green Teams – The Office of Sustainability coordinates a recycling program on football game days with volunteers in high traffic areas distributing blue recycling bags, along with instructions on what is and is not recyclable.
+TailGator Green Teams – Since 2006, the Office of Sustainability coordinates a volunteer-based recycling program on football game days.
+Volunteers in high traffic areas distribute blue recycling bags to fans, along with instructions on what is and is not recyclable.
 Inside the stadium, volunteers sort recyclables into bins and educate fans as they work in the concourses.

 Facilities and Built Environment

-In coordination with UF’s commitments and the national U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED) standards, Donald R. Dizney Stadium at the Florida Lacrosse facility achieved LEED Gold certification.
-Additionally, Ben Hill Griffin Stadium is home to the first LEED platinum facility in the state of Florida and the first LEED platinum athletic facility in the nation: The James W. “Bill” Heavener Football Complex.
+In coordination with UF’s commitments and the national U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED) standards, the new Donald R. Dizney Stadium at the Florida Lacrosse facility achieved LEED Gold certification.
+Additionally, Ben Hill Griffin Stadium is home to the first LEED platinum facility in the state of Florida and the first LEED platinum athletic facility in the nation: the James W. “Bill” Heavener Football Complex.
 In addition, the Gymnastics Practice Facility is Gold Certified, the Golf Course Club House Renovation is Silver Certified, and the Baseball Locker Room is a Certified project.

-What makes Kornblau Foyer inside the James W. “Bill” Heavener Complex Green?
+What makes Kornblau Foyer inside the James W. “Bill” Heavener Football Complex green?